Aehmlo/viv/README.md

 ### Notes

 Only one of the TUI and web UI may be used at once; if you wish to compile both of them, it is recommended to first deploy the web UI and then run the TUI separately.

+## License

+`viv` is licensed under [the MIT license](LICENSE).

+## Contributing

+Contributions are welcome, although I'm uncertain why anybody would care about a silly toy project.
+If you do decide you want to contribute, please feel free to open an issue or pull request.
+Bear in mind, of course, the aforementioned licensing (MIT).